rcc-uchicago/murals/questions.md

 ## questions

+* Who is the primary audience for this data visualization?
+* Can you provide a few use cases?

+For the current collection ...

+* How many mural locations?
+* How many images?
+* How many images per location?

+---

 Is the following summary of the situation correct?

 You have a large collection of mural images and you'd like a web-based tool for